Advising Preparation for Fall Advising & Orientation

 Huxley College of the Environment

-Environmental Science students may choose to do an emphasis in one of these areas: Freshwater Ecology, Marine Ecology, Terrestrial Ecology, and Environmental Toxicology.
+Environmental Science students may choose to do an emphasis in one of these areas: Freshwater & Terrestrial Ecology, Marine Ecology, and Toxicology.

 Environmental Studies students may choose to do an emphasis in one of the following areas: Environmental Education, Environmental Policy, Geography, Urban Planning and Sustainable Development, or Environmental Studies.